ntu-aris/caric/index.md

 During the mission, the GCS will receive the information regarding the captured interest points from the UAVs when there is LOS.
 The captures are compared and the score will be tallied and published in real time under the `/gcs/score` topic.
 After each mission, a log file will be generated in the folder specified under the param `log_dir` in the launch file of `caric_mission` package.

+In practice operators in the field can limit the area to be inspected within an area chosen subjectively.
+Thus, in each mission a sequence of bounding boxes are given to help limit the exploration effort.
+The interest points will only be found inside the bounding box.
+The vertices of the bounding boxes are published under the topic `/gcs/bounding_box_vertices`, which is of type `sensor_msgs/PointCloud`.
+In this message each bounding box consists of 8 vertices.
+User can subscribe to this topic or get the description of the bounding box directly from the `bounding_box_description.yaml` files in the `caric_mission` package.
+Note that the bounding box will be changed in the evaluation.

 ### 5.3.2.
 The mission score

 Let us denote the set of the interest point as $I$, and the set of UAVs as $N$.
 At each simulation update step $k$, we denote $q_{i,n,k}$ as the score of the interest point $i$ captured by UAV $n$.
 Specifically $q_{i,n,k}$ is calculated as follows: